 9. Happiness cannot be bought.
 I have seen some of the happiest faces in some of the poorest places here.

-I guess I should stop.
-God Bless America and God Bless China, May they each learn from the other.
+God Bless America! and God Bless China!
+May we each learn from the other.